sroylance/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Virtual Private Cloud Network

-In this section a dedicated [Virtual Private Cloud](https://cloud.google.com/compute/docs/networks-and-firewalls#networks) (VPC) network will be setup to host the Kubernetes cluster.
+In this section a dedicated VPC (VPC) network will be setup to host the Kubernetes cluster.

 Create the `kubernetes-the-hard-way` custom VPC network: